pranav-msc/imageCaptioningAndAudio/README.md

 ## Note

-It might be possible that you maybe popped by some errors(in case of error running sample.py)-
+It might be possible that you maybe see by some errors(in case of error running sample.py)-

 So make sure you install requirements.txt file if you are popped by an error related to importing of a file